khgiddon/chess-stamps/app/notes.md

 - Improve UI of entry form
     Own line for button

-- Handle missing cache for "Show all openings"
+- Load "all openings" at same time as main data
 - Smooth scroll back up after clicking "Hide all openings"

 - Filter by ply, played openings, unplayed openings
-- Add "deepest variation" to summary